ku-asteam/miu_memory_integrity_utilities/README.md

 aSTEAM Project https://asteam.korea.ac.kr

-FRAMER is a software-based Capability Model, a part of MIU:Memory Integrity Utilities.
+FRAMER is software-based Capability Model, a part of MIU:Memory Integrity Utilities.
-This is implemented as LLVM Link Time Optimization Pass.
+This is implemented as LLVM Link Time Optimization (LTO) Pass.

-This takes C/C++ SRC codes, and performs program transformation on LLVM intermediate representation, and produces a instrumented executable.
+This takes C/C++ SRC codes, performs program transformation/analysis on LLVM intermediate representation, and produces a instrumented executable.
 This consists of FRAMER's program transformation pass, compiler optimization passes, and static and binary libraries.